Are you a bullet journal fan who also loves reading a good book?

 Therefore, my reading tracker is not just a “read”/“didn’t read” tracker.

-In it, I have created color-coding classes for a certain range of pages read and mark each day down using those classes as a legend.
+In it, I have created color-coding classes for a certain range of pages read and marked each day down using those classes as a legend.

 On top of tracking how many pages I read in a day, this also makes my bullet journal page look colorful – and I love colorful stuff!